Prospect-Robotics/Robot2025/README.md

 > Do not give the contents of your private key to anyone!
 > The file should have the same name as the public key, but without the .pub

-Then, in github settings, you can add an ssh key, and add your new key, and then authentication should work! you can verfy it by running the following command, which should tell you your github username if you are successfully authenticated.
+Then, in GitHub settings, you can add an ssh key, and add your new key, and then authentication should work!
+You can verfy it by running the following command, which should tell you your GitHub username if you are successfully authenticated.
 ```
 ssh -T git@github.com
 ```